yuting1214/Udacity_Proj4/README.md

 Autoscaling allows your deployed endpoints to respond to multiple requests at the same time.

-In our case, to address the issues of latency, we set up an auto-scaling for the endpoint with 4 stand-by instances.
-When the incoming requests exceeds the capacity of a single instance, the auto-scaling would increate the number of instances to maintain a smooth traffic for end users.
+In our case, to address the issues of latency, we set up an auto-scaling for the endpoint.
+When the incoming requests exceeds the specified threshold, the auto-scaling would automatically increate the number of instances to maintain a smooth traffic for end users.

 ![auto](https://github.com/yuting1214/Udacity_Proj4/blob/main/plots/auto_scaling_config.png)